Search for Department of Psychiatry studies

 CLINICAL RESEARCH ADVOCATE

-As Clinical Research Advocate, Akshay serves as an independent liaison between patients, clinicians and researchers in the Psychiatry Department.
-He is available to describe the research process for potential participants, facilitate communication between participants and all members of the research team, and ensure the ethical treatment of participants.
-Akshay works to support a pleasant and convenient research participation experience.
-For any questions or concerns regarding research participation, please contact Akshay via phone or e-mail.
+As Clinical Research Advocate, Sarah serves as an independent liaison between patients, clinicians and researchers in the Psychiatry Department.
+She is available to describe the research process for potential participants, facilitate communication between participants and all members of the research team, and ensure the ethical treatment of participants.
+Sarah works to support a pleasant and convenient research participation experience.
+For any questions or concerns regarding research participation, please contact Sarah via phone or e-mail.

 This study is testing an investigational medication called ketamine for severe depression in adolescents who have not gotten better with more standard treatments.